 After the Blind has been placed, each player on the table gets two cards.
 These are called hole cards and are dealt face down.

-As soon as this has been completed, players get the chance to make combinations between their hole cards and the five community cards that are dealt on the table.
-Mind you; these five community cards aren’t put on the table right from the start.
+Once completed, players get the chance to make combinations between their hole cards and the five community cards that are dealt on the table.
+Mind you, these five community cards aren’t put on the table right from the start.

 The fourth community card put on the table is called the turn.
-The last card is called the river.
+Finally, the last card is called the river.

 Other basic poker terminology that you should be aware of includes terms such as:

-- Bet – when you bet, others need to match your bet to proceed playing the round,
+- Bet – when you bet, others need to match your bet to proceed to play the round,

 - Check – you stay in the game, but you don’t do much else,